scottbiggs/Camp-Gladiator-Challenge/README.md

 fulfills requirements for job application at Camp Gladiator

 Easy Install:
   Go to google play store and install this app directly.
-Here's the URL:
+Here's the URL: https://play.google.com/store/apps/details?id=com.sleepfuriously.campgladiatorchallenge
-  (todo once link is up)

 To build and install:
   1. clone this to your favorite directory